asalavaty/asalavaty.com/content/authors/admin/_index.md

 ---

 <div style="text-align: justify">
 Abbas (Adrian) was born in 1993.
-He completed his diploma in biology at the age of 18 years (2011) from Shahid Beheshti High School.
-He obtained a B.Sc. degree in Genetics from the Shahid Chamran University of Ahvaz in spring 2015.
-Then, he studied Masters of Cellular and Molecular Biology at the University of Kashan.
-He then did a Ph.D. in Bioinformatics at the Australian Regenerative Medicine Institute (ARMI), Monash University, Melbourne.
-His special research interests focus on bioinformatics and systems biology, graph-based model development, and multi-omics cancer analysis.
-He is also an enthusiastic fan of cancer epigenetic topics.
+He obtained a B.Sc. degree in Genetics from the SCU in the spring of 2015.
+Then, he studied Master of Biology-Biochemistry at the University of Kashan.
+Next, he did his Ph.D. in Bioinformatics at the Australian Regenerative Medicine Institute (ARMI), Monash University, Melbourne.
+He is now a postdoctoral research fellow at Children’s Cancer Institute Australia.
+His special research interests focus on Bioinformatics and Systems Biology, Graph-based Model Development, and Multi-omics Cancer Analysis.
 </div>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/C.V..pdf" "newtab" >}}C.V.{{< /staticref >}}